B04: Spatial distribution, sources, and cloud processing of aerosol particles

 Role within (AC)³

 Wendisch, M., A. Macke, A. Ehrlich, C. Lüpkes, M. Mech, D. Chechin, K. Dethloff, C. Barrientos, H. Bozem, M. Brückner, H.-C. Clemen, S. Crewell, T. Donth, R. Dupuy, C. Dusny, K. Ebell, U. Egerer, R. Engelmann, C. Engler, O. Eppers, M. Gehrmann, X. Gong, M. Gottschalk, C. Gourbeyre, H. Griesche, J. Hartmann, M. Hartmann, B. Heinold, A. Herber, H. Herrmann, G. Heygster, P. Hoor, S. Jafariserajehlou, E. Jäkel, E. Järvinen, O. Jourdan, U. Kästner, S. Kecorius, E.M.
 Knudsen, F. Köllner, J. Kretzschmar, L. Lelli, D. Leroy, M. Maturilli, L. Mei, S. Mertes, G. Mioche, R. Neuber, M. Nicolaus, T. Nomokonova, J. Notholt, M. Palm, M. van Pinxteren, J. Quaas, P. Richter, E. Ruiz-Donoso, M. Schäfer, K. Schmieder, M. Schnaiter, J. Schneider, A. Schwarzenböck, P. Seifert, M.D.
-Shupe, H. Siebert, G. Spreen, J. Stapf, F. Stratmann, T. Vogl, A. Welti, H. Wex, A. Wiedensohler, M. Zanatta, S. Zeppenfeld, 2018: The Arctic Cloud Puzzle: Using ACLOUD/PASCAL Multi-Platform Observations to Unravel the Role of Clouds and Aerosol Particles in Arctic Amplification, accepted by Bull.
+Shupe, H. Siebert, G. Spreen, J. Stapf, F. Stratmann, T. Vogl, A. Welti, H. Wex, A. Wiedensohler, M. Zanatta, S. Zeppenfeld, 2019: The Arctic Cloud Puzzle: Using ACLOUD/PASCAL Multi-Platform Observations to Unravel the Role of Clouds and Aerosol Particles in Arctic Amplification, Bull.
 Amer.
 Meteor.
-Soc., doi:10.1175/BAMS-D-18-0072.1, in press
+Soc., 100 (5), 841–871, doi:10.1175/BAMS-D-18-0072.1

 Hartmann, M., T. Blunier, S.O.
-Brügger, J. Schmale, M. Schwikowski, A.Vogel, H.Wex, and F. Stratmann, 2018: Variation of Ice Nucleating Particles in the European Arctic over the Last Centuries, Geophysical Research Letters, 46 (7), 4007– 4016, doi:10.1029/2019GL082311
+Brügger, J. Schmale, M. Schwikowski, A.Vogel, H.Wex, and F. Stratmann, 2019: Variation of Ice Nucleating Particles in the European Arctic over the Last Centuries, Geophysical Research Letters, 46 (7), 4007– 4016, doi:10.1029/2019GL082311